dsawali/ChromeExtensionTest/README.md

-# ChromeExtensionTest
+# Chrome Extension Tutorial

-This is a run through of the Tutorial on how to create Chrome Extensions
+This repo is for practice on how to create Chrome Extensions.
+Following is the link for tutorial: [Chrome Extension Tutorial](https://developer.chrome.com/extensions/getstarted)